 Erected 1983 by Florida Chapter of the Sierra Club and Department of State.
 (Marker Number F-303.)

 Location.
 29° 9.048′ N, 83° 2.898′ W. Marker is in Cedar Key, Florida, in Levy County.
 Marker can be reached from SW 166th Court, in the median.
 Touch for map.
 Marker is at or near this postal address: 12231 SW 166th Court, Cedar Key FL 32625, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
 Atlantic to Gulf Railroad (approx. 1.4 miles away); Rosewood, Florida (approx. 9.3 miles away).

 More about this marker.
 The historical marker is located just outside the Cedar Key Museum building.
 The restored 1920's house of St. Clair Whitman, founder of the museum, is on premises.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 10, 2019.
 This page originally submitted on April 6, 2009, by Julie Szabo of Oldsmar, Florida.
-This page has been viewed 2,295 times since then and 32 times this year.
+This page has been viewed 2,337 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on April 6, 2009, by Julie Szabo of Oldsmar, Florida. • Christopher Busta-Peck was the editor who published this page.